mourtashi/Firearm-Discharges-in-Toronto/README.md

 Data Source:

-The data used by this tool comes from a CSV file.
-The exact data source or how to obtain it is not mentioned in the provided code, so you would need to provide your own CSV file or adapt the code to use a different data source.
-Ensure that your data file has all the necessary fields as expected by the script.
+The data used by this tool comes from the Toronto Public Open Data set, the complete data set can be found here: https://open.toronto.ca/dataset/shootings-firearm-discharges/

 Result: